Skip to content

 • acknowledgment of a lien or mortgage document

-ECOA / Regulation B limits when a lender can require a spouse or additional party.
-A spouse-signature request should be tied to credit support, collateral access, or applicable property law, not marital status alone.
+ECOA (15 U.S.C. § 1691) and Regulation B (12 CFR § 1002.7(d)) limit when a lender can require a spouse or additional party.
+A spouse-signature request should be tied to credit support, collateral access, or applicable property law, not marital status alone — our guide to spousal guarantees and ECOA covers how to sort a legitimate collateral signature from an improper guaranty demand.

 Negotiation questions before closing